jmvrbanac/Specter/docs/writing_tests/index.rst

     class SampleSpec(Spec):
         """Docstring describing the specification"""

-        # Called once before any tests or child Specs/Describes are called
+        # Called once before any tests or child Specs are called
         def before_all(self):
             pass

-        # Called after all tests and child Specs/Describes have been called
+        # Called after all tests and child Specs have been called
         def after_all(self):
             pass